hamtana/cosc349-requestService/README.md

 ### To run the project follow these steps:
 1. clone the repository
 2. ensure you have docker desktop running.
 3. Run the command **docker compose up** within the assignment1 directory.

+### Once Docker containers are running

+Use this login to get into the Manger service
+* Username: johndoe
+* Password: test

+Use this login for the Tenant Service
+* Username: alicebrown
+* Password: test